ICOM IC-7600 is improved over the IC-756 Pro

 "Icom-itus"......lets hope not !!!

-As I have indicated on my Master List Page, The IC-R9000 can suffer from the nasty trimmer capacitor failure problem (I use the term "Icom - itus") that plagues many Icom sets engineered in the era (such as the IC-745 / IC-751 / IC-271 / IC-275 / IC-970 etc).
+The Icom IC-R9000 receiver can suffer from the nasty trimmer capacitor failure problem (I use the term "Icom - itus") that plagues many Icom sets engineered in the era (such as the IC-745 / IC-751 / IC-271 / IC-275 / IC-970 etc).
 Lets hope the IC-7600 will not suffer from this bug or others down the road ??

 I find the Icom IC-7600 to be a better receiver for SWL use over the even older IC-756 PRO II / III models.
 It has many